Semi Commercial Mortgage

 However, suppose you have a mixed-use building where over half of the value is allocated to buy-to-let residential accommodation.
 In that case, the lender may waive this requirement if they can see evidence that the rental income will comfortably cover the mortgage costs.

+Although depend on multiple factors, this could potentially mean you gain a more competitive interest rate.
 Lenders may also offer perks like free valuations and cashback.
 These incentives can be attractive, but it's imperative you consult an independent broker before you move ahead.
 That's because some 'free' services conceal the fact that product or application costs are far higher than other lenders, so you need to have complete oversight of the overall costs and total repayments associated with a semi-commercial mortgage to have full control of your finances.

 We cannot indicate any standard deposit because, as with all of these requirements, it depends on the lender.
 However, some niche semi-commercial mortgage providers take a flexible approach and may be better suited if you don't have 40% of the property value available as a cash down payment.